PedroCavaleiro/Sharpflake/README.md

 ```
 ## Usage with Dependency Injection

-To use the library together with ASP.net on your Program.cs, while configuring the services you can add the following:
+To use the library together with ASP.net on your Program.cs, while configuring the services, you can add the following:

 ```csharp
 builder.Services.AddSnowflakeIdGenerator();